yszxh/CLIProxyAPI/README.md

 # CLI Proxy API

-A proxy server that provides an OpenAI-compatible/Gemini-compatible API interface for CLI.
-This allows you to use CLI models with tools and libraries designed for the OpenAI/Gemini API.
+A proxy server that provides an OpenAI/Gemini/Claude compatible API interface for CLI.
+This allows you to use CLI models with tools and libraries designed for the OpenAI/Gemini/Claude API.

 ## Features

-- OpenAI/Gemini compatible API endpoints for CLI models
+- OpenAI/Gemini/Claude compatible API endpoints for CLI models
 - Support for both streaming and non-streaming responses
 - Function calling/tools support
 - Multimodal input support (text and images)